 In general, you want to keep cash reserves equal to three to six months of expenses.
 The idea is that these funds should be enough to meet your obligations even in months when you have no cash inflow.

-To start, analyze the expenses listed on an income statement.
-Then factor in both overhead costs (e.g., rent, utilities) and production costs like cost of goods sold.
+To start, analyse the expenses listed on an income statement.
+Then factor in both overhead costs (e.g. rent, utilities) and production costs like cost of goods sold.

 How many months of cash on hand are right for my business?

 Whether you go with the three- or six-month rule (or somewhere between) depends on:

 - Your business operations.
 Do you run a year-round or seasonal basis?
 A year-round business with stable expenses can often keep more in cash reserves.
 A seasonal business may find it easier to keep less cash on hand.

 - Your business stage.
 Is your business new or established?
 It’s often harder for a fledgling firm to shore up its cash reserves than it is for a long-running business.

 - Your expectations for growth.
 A company in rapid growth often needs more cash to meet its growing commitments.